International Affairs Committee

 2) Promote international harmonization of pharmaceutical regulations, improve efficiency, transparency, and predictability of regulatory review, and improve the clinical trial environment in Asia.

-1. Shift to industry-led symposiums: Promote industry-led activities (e.g., in collaboration with local JPMA organizations) and invite experts from MHLW, PMDA, etc., depending on the topic, to promote more practical and strategic regulatory harmonization.
-In addition, strengthen advocacy through the Asian Training Center (ATC), PMDA Asia Office, etc.
+Shift to industry-led symposia: Promote industry-led activities (e.g., in collaboration with local JPMAs) and invite experts from the Ministry of Health, Labour and Welfare (MHLW), the Pharmaceuticals and Medical Devices Agency (NIH), etc., as appropriate to the topic, in order to promote more practical and strategic regulatory harmonization.
+In addition, the PMDA will strengthen its advocacy by providing support to the Asian Training Center (ATC), PMDA Asia Office, and others.

 (3) Ensuring prompt and sustainable access to innovative drugs